Sunday, June 27, 2010

 Abrasive paper and double-side tape: together for flattening

-If you can't find a full sheet of sandpaper wide enough then you could join two narrow strips togheter.
+If you can't find a full sheet of sandpaper wide enough, you can join two narrower strips together.
+The tape's thickness is minimal and doesn't affect the level of flatness needed to achieve a well-leveled surface.

 Repairing a damaged plane body

-At this point, cast iron is properly heated with a torch or any fire, and the arc welding is carried out.
-I used a small inverter welder with specific cast iron electrodes.
-In fact it is easier fill the holes than a concave groove, which instead requires some experience. ( In the pics I forgot to take a shot just after soldering) .
+At this point, the cast iron is properly heated using a torch or another heat source, and arc welding is performed.
+I used a small inverter welder with specific electrodes for cast iron.
+It's actually easier to fill the drilled holes than to weld a concave groove, which requires more experience.
+(In the photos, I forgot to take a shot immediately after the welding.)

-I then proceeded to flatten the sole and sides, which were however almost completely aligned.
-And here it is returned to its former glory (or almost) and produce the usual thin shavings.
+I then proceeded to flatten the sole and sides, which were already almost perfectly aligned.
+And here it is—restored to its former glory (or almost)—ready to produce its usual thin shavings.